KSL at 100 – Still Serving its Community

 KSL has always been proud of its close connection to the community.
 This has been demonstrated in many ways.

-For example, 2012 will be the 37th year of the KSL Radiothon for the benefit the Primary Children’s Hospital in Salt Lake City.
+For example, 2022 would be the 47th year of the KSL Radiothon for the benefit the Primary Children’s Hospital in Salt Lake City.
 It is possibly the oldest Radiothon in the world – KSL has done one every year since 1976 and raised millions for charity care.
 Among the reasons for their affinity with the Children’s Hospital is that the hospital was also founded in 1922.

 Volunteers from KSL power the Radiothon for the Childrens’ Primary Hospital